marius311/boinc-server-docker/docs/cookbook.md

 ```
 and it would print the string "Hello BOINC".

 Suppose you wanted to run this as a BOINC job.
-To do so, first get a shell inside your server with `docker exec -it boincserverdocker_apache_1 bash` and from the project directory run,
+To do so, first get a shell inside your server with `docker-compose exec apache bash` and from the project directory run,

 ```bash
 root@boincserver:~/project# bin/boinc2docker_create_work.py \